Johandrelr/Johandrelr/README.md

 - 👋 Hi, I’m @Johandrelr
 - 👀 I’m interested in data analytics.
-- 🌱 I've done some basics in python, sql, Javascript & R. (With university courses and projects in Java & C++) .
+- 🌱 I've done some basics in python, sql, Javascript & R. (With university courses and projects in Java & C++)
+- 🚀 Having fun with webscrapers and open APIs, next up I'm getting into probability and predictive modelling.

 <!---
 Johandrelr/Johandrelr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.